ArminJo/Arduino-FrequencyDetector/README.md

 The alternative to disabling the interrupt is getting partially invalid results!

 ### `readSignal()` is the ADC read routine, which reads 1024/512 samples and computes the following values:
-  1. Frequency of signal `uint16_t FrequencyActual;`
+  1. Frequency of signal `uint16_t FrequencyRaw;`
   2. MaxValue - MinValue `uint16_t SignalDelta;`
   3. Average = (SumOfSampleValues / NumberOfSamples) `uint16_t AverageLevel;`
   4. The length of each period (between 2 trigger conditions) in the `PeriodLength[]` array.

 ### `doPlausi()` checks if the signal in the `PeriodLength[]` array is not noisy and valid.
 It uses the following plausibility rules:
   1. A trigger must be detected in first and last 1/8 of samples.
   2. Only 1/8 of the samples are allowed to be greater than 1.5 or less than 0.75 of the average period.
-  In case of failure, the value of `FrequencyActual` is overwritten with the error code.
+  In case of failure, the value of `FrequencyRaw` is overwritten with the error code.

 ### `computeDirectAndFilteredMatch()` waits for n matches within a given frequency range (FrequencyMatchLow - FrequencyMatchHigh)
 and also low pass filters the result for smooth transitions between the 3 match states (lower, match, greater).
 It computes the following values:
   1. Low pass filtered frequency of signal `uint16_t FrequencyFiltered;`